dh1tw/dh1tw.de/content/post/2008-07-04-bandscope-modification-yaesu-ft1000mp.md

 12. Reinstall the fan

-13. Secure the SDR with double sided adhesive tape
+13. Secure the SDR with double-sided adhesive tape

 14. Put a couple of windings of the Audio Cable (I/Q Signal) on a ferrite core